 Networks: Provide information of costs of ongoing and projected activities.
 Provide input to planning

 National SAON organisations: The SAON member nations (Board members) will name the individual responsible to provide essential information and provide required resources.
-Review plans and communicate comments on national support to implement.
+Review plans on national support to implement SAON objectives.

 Relationship with international/other organisations: Arctic Council Working Groups, ESA, GEO, IASC, ICES, WMO, and others as identified in the outcomes of 3.1.